Rams add LB Leonard Floyd, keep Whitworth, Blythe on O-line

+The Rams also signed defensive tackle A’Shawn Robinson to a two-year year deal, according to the source.

-The person spoke on condition of anonymity because the team hasn’t announced the signing.
+The person spoke on condition of anonymity because the team hasn’t announced the signings.

 The 38-year-old Whitworth will return for his 15th NFL season after agreeing to a three-year contract with the Rams.
 He has started every game Los Angeles was trying to win since his arrival in 2017, and he played a major role in the Rams’ offensive success in their first two seasons under coach Sean McVay.